alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-10-10-rule-on-watching-tv-during-ramadan.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Ruling on watching movies and television and playing cards during the daytime in Ramadan"
+title: Ruling on watching movies and television and playing cards during the daytime in Ramadan
-hijri: Safar 23, 1442
+hijri: '1442-02-23'
-source: "Fatawa Al-Shaykh Ibn Baz 15/316"
+source: Fatawa Al-Shaykh Ibn Baz 15/316
 lang: en
 locale: en
 note: false
-category: [fatwas,fasting]
+category:
+- fatwas
+- fasting
-summary: "Muslims, whether fasting or not, should fear Allah with regard to what they do or do not do at all times.
-They should avoid forbidden matters such as watching obscene movies which depict things that Allah has prohibited including naked and semi-naked pictures."
+summary: Muslims, whether fasting or not, should fear Allah with regard to what they do or do not do at all times.
+They should avoid forbidden matters such as watching obscene movies which depict things that Allah has prohibited including naked and semi-naked pictures.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: